Phone Information

 Purchased: February 2005

-Status: I still have this, it travels with me as an emergency spare & makes a good alarm.
+Status: I still have this but it's 3G & useless as a phone.
+It travels with me as an backup alarm.

 Manual: Local PDF